Jenna Lamia

 Jenna Lamia is an American actress, writer, and audiobook narrator.
+She developed the Netflix limited series The Perfect Couple, and also served as its showrunner.
+She is also known for her role as Judy in the Peacock series Resident Alien, and is a writer on a few episodes.

 Career

 Acting

 Lamia began her acting career in New York City, where she appeared on Broadway in Eugene O'Neill's Ah, Wilderness! at Lincoln Center.
 She soon moved on to television and film appearances, and is best known for her roles as Sherri Ward in The Fighter with Mark Wahlberg and Christian Bale, Siobhan Miller in Law and Order: SVU, Carrie Schillinger in Oz, and as Poppy Downes in Comedy Central's Strangers With Candy, with Amy Sedaris.
 Over the span of her career, she has appeared on and off-Broadway, in over 30 television shows and feature films, and voiced video games and animated characters for film and television.
 As of 2021, she appears as Judy Cooper in the Syfy television series Resident Alien, starring Alan Tudyk.

 Audiobook narration

 As an audiobook narrator, Lamia has won several golden earphones awards from AudioFile magazine, and was named Female Narrator of the Year in 2010 by the Audio Publishers Association.
 Also in 2010, she won Best Solo Narration - Female for The Chosen One.
 She voiced Eugenia "Skeeter" Phelan in The Help, which won best fiction audiobook of the year in 2010.
 In 2020, she won another Audie Award as part of the ensemble cast of Jarrett Krozocska's Hey, Kiddo.